Probiotics – What are They and Should You Take Them?

 Okay, I’m confused.
 Just tell me the best supplement to take and how much do I need!?

-The probiotic I take and we offer at Eupraxia has 15 BILLION living healthy bacteria in each capsule.
+The probiotic I take and offer has 50 BILLION living healthy bacteria in each capsule.
 They are listed as CFU’s which stands for Colony Forming Units.
 This means the bacteria can survive and reproduce in your gut, creating healthy colonies (a healthy garden).

 My wife and I each take one capsule every morning as a maintenance dose.
 If you have any digestive issues, gas, bloating, constipation, etc., or have recently been on an antibiotic, I would take at least one in the morning and evening for a month.
 I would recommend that as a therapeutic dose, eventually reducing to one per day.

 What about kids?
 Your kids are more important than you!
 And they are growing faster and really need proper nutrition.
 If anyone should be taking good supplements, it is our kids.
 Fish oil, vitamin D, and probiotics really should be given to every kid.
 The probiotic is in a capsule that easily pulls apart.
 Just pull it apart and add some to their food or drink.